shashidharpc/task-manager/README.md

 # Task Manager

-A full-stack Task Management application built using Flask, MongoDB, Bootstrap, and Vanilla JavaScript.
+A full-stack Task Management application built using Flask, MongoDB Atlas, Bootstrap, and Vanilla JavaScript.
 Users can register, log in, and manage their tasks through a simple and responsive interface.

 ---